telerik/teststudio-docs/docs/automated-tests/recording/hover-over-highlighting.md

 ## Quick Steps

-__Quick Steps__ sub-menu provides a list of tasks, which can be performed against the highlighted element - these are context sensitive and will be different depending on the target element.
+__Quick Steps__ sub-menu provides a list of tasks, which can be performed against the highlighted element - these are context sensitive and are different depending on the target element.
 There are few options listed to add a <a href="/features/recorder/advanced-recording-tools/element-steps/verifications/quick-verification" target="_blank">__quick verification__</a>, a <a href="/features/recorder/advanced-recording-tools/element-steps/verifications/wait" target="_blank">__wait step__</a> or <a href="/features/recorder/advanced-recording-tools/element-steps/verifications/extraction" target="_blank">__to extract any of the element's attributes__</a>, based on its specifics.

 ![Quick Steps Sub-menu](/img/automated-tests/recording/highlighting/fig4.png)

 ## Mouse Actions

-__Mouse Actions__ sub-menu provides quick access to different type of click steps like double-click, right mouse click, mouse key up or down, mouse hover over action, etc. The mouse click steps are getting __recorded with specific coordinates__ relevant to the target element, where the click will be sent.
-The default set is the element's absolute center, but you can choose to <a href="/features/recorder/advanced-recording-tools/element-steps/actions/mouse-actions#specific-location" target="_blank">change this in the Advanced Recording Tools actions section</a>.
+__Mouse Actions__ sub-menu provides <a href="/features/recorder/highlighting-menu/mouse-actions" target="_blank">quick access to different type of click steps</a> like double-click, right mouse click, mouse key up or down, mouse hover over action, etc. Mouse click steps get __recorded with default coordinates__ to target the absolute center of element.
+If you need to specify the coordinates for a click action you can use the <a href="/features/recorder/advanced-recording-tools/element-steps/actions/adv-mouse-actions#specify-the-click-location" target="_blank">advanced mouse click actions</a> and modify these.

 ![Mouse Actions Sub-menu](/img/automated-tests/recording/highlighting/fig5.png)